Go to Reviews.org AU Edition

 No TNT, TBS, or CNN

 fubo TV no longer has Turner Network channels, so this will affect your ability to watch the NBA.
-You won't be able to watch the NBA games airing on TNT, but if you get the Elite or Premier plans, you'll have NBA TV.
+You won't be able to watch the NBA games airing on TNT, but if you get the Elite plan, you'll have NBA TV.

-Or you can order NBA LEAGUE PASS with fuboTV and get all out-of-market games straight to your TV because you need to watch every Boston Celtics game.
+And you can order NBA LEAGUE PASS with fuboTV and get all out-of-market games straight to your TV so you can watch every Boston Celtics game even if you live on the west coast.

 But we just hope you or your spouse don't absolutely love TBS or CNN.
 If this is the case, this service won't be for you.